Skip to main content

 Restoring the Growth Hormone Axis

-One of the endocrine systems most affected by aging and chronic inflammation is the (GH) axis.
+One of the endocrine systems most affected by aging and chronic inflammation is the growth hormone (GH) axis.
 GH is critical for tissue repair, metabolism, and maintaining lean body mass.
 Its production naturally declines with age, a process that is accelerated by inflammation.

 • Sermorelin This peptide is an analog of Growth Hormone-Releasing Hormone (GHRH), the natural hormone that the hypothalamus releases to stimulate the pituitary.
 By administering Sermorelin, we provide a clear signal to the pituitary to produce GH.
 Its action is dependent on a functioning pituitary gland and is regulated by the body’s own safety mechanisms, such as somatostatin, which prevents excessive GH release.